CDT-AIMLAC/ccintro-2023/slides/challenge.md

 * Join up with your team now
 * Go around the group and introduce yourselves
   * Name, University, PhD topics
-* Let the group know what programming languages/technologies you have knowledge/experience office
+* Let the group know what programming languages/technologies you have knowledge/experience of
 * Suggest a name for your team

 -